Vintage Flatware Patterns: Identification & Valuation Guide

 Mid-Century Modern Patterns

-Flatware patterns with machine-cut triangles, squares, and hexagons are mid-century modern patterns costing $5 – 800.
-Generally, these are angular and often have sharp, faceted edges.
-Also, you’ll get these in teak or ebony accents!
+Flatware patterns with machine-cut triangles, squares, and hexagons are mid-century modern patterns that cost $5 – 800.
+These are generally angular and often have sharp, faceted edges.
+You’ll also get these in teak or ebony accents!

 Unique Designs: Cameo, Napa Valley & Starburst

-5 Key Factors to Spot & Price Old Flatware Patterns
+5 Key Factors to Identify & Value Old Flatware Patterns

 Any flatware pattern’s final cost changes with the brand and material, just like other antiques.
 So, let’s jump to those details!